mab776/golfScreenBlocker/README.md

 ## Use case

 This is for a golf simulator.
 The simulator is booked in 15min+ slots.
 The screen blocker is a webpage that displays a message when the event ends or when there is no event active in the Google Calendar.
-The message is displayed in a Chrome browser kiosk fullscreen mode.
+The message is displayed in a Chrome browser in kiosk mode.

 ## Actions